 Drama unfolded before the Empire Games even started.
 Fellow wrestler Eddie Rothwell was seriously injured during a work-out with Harold aboard the sailing to Canada, suffering a severely torn ligament and the end of his Empire Games dreams.
 Harold went on to Canada, competing in the lightweight division, taking Silver medal following a loss to the Canadian Howard Thomas.

-Shortly after returning from Canada Harold began accepting money for wrestling, resulting in the removal of his amateur status in February, 1931.
-Now living in Doncaster Harold thrilled fans at his local hall with a win over Tony Dance in March, 1931.
+Turning professional and now living in Doncaster Harold thrilled fans at his local hall with a win over Tony Dance in March, 1931.
 During the following couple of years Harold gained an enthusiastic following throughout northern England, but by 1933 with professional wrestling rapidly gaining popularity he began travelling further afield and appeared throughout Britain.
 Many of his most thrilling bouts were with another of Britain's greats, London middleweight Jack Dale.

 By the mid 1930s Harold was consistently defeating many of the names familiar to Wrestling Heritage readers - Black Butcher Johnson, Val Cerino, Doulas the Turk and Jack Atherton.
 He appeared in the biggest venues around the country such as Belle Vue in Manchester, St James Hall in Newcastle, The Ring Blackfriars and the Royal Albert Hall in London.

 Although professional wrestling records are incomplete, and there was no national controlling body, Harold was widely recognised as British welterweight champion by 1938.
 He successfully defended the belt over the following ten years against all the top contenders, including his London rival Jack Dale.
 By that same year, 1938, Harold was also recognised as both European and World welterweight champion.